 About Challenge & Conquest Resource Center and Online Training

-After your annual membership order is complete, you will receive a password in August to access the adult leader and team leader resource center online.
+After your annual membership order is complete, you will receive an account to access the online resource center.
 There are hundreds of files that complete the curriculum on the resource centers.

 About Starting a Challenge or Conquest Club

-I am a parent and would like to start Conquest or Challenge at my parish or school.
+I am a parent and would like to start Challenge or Conquest at my parish or school.
 How do I get started?

 Ask your pastor or principle for permission to license the Conquest and / or Challenge Youth ministry program to the parish or school.
 Once they agree, you can complete an order online for an annual membership or call our customer service line and someone will assist you with your order.

-I am a youth minister or campus minister and would like to start Conquest or Challenge at my parish or school.
+I am a youth minister or campus minister and would like to start Challenge or Conquest at my parish or school.
 How do I get started?

-It’s very easy – you can simply got to our registration site at www.missionnetwork.com/register-challenge or www.missionnetwork.com/register-conquest and complete an order online for an annual membership.
-If you prefer to go through customer service, you can call and someone will assist you with your order.
+It’s very easy – you can simply got to our registration page and complete an order online for an annual membership at https://missionnetwork.com/events/CH-CQ.
+If you prefer to go through customer service, you can call 855-556-6872 and someone will assist you with your order.

 How do most groups pay for the Annual Membership and materials?
 Should I charge members and if so, how much?

-Most Conquest and Challenge groups charge an annual membership to the kids and include their kit.
+Most Challenge and Conquest groups charge an annual registration fee for their members.
+You can purchase products for your members to include as a part of their registration.
 For most families it is seen in the same way kids would pay for soccer or dance classes.
-The best way to determine the annual registration fee per member is to calculate the annual membership cost including all member kits and team leader kits, and then divide this by the number of estimated members in your program.
+The best way to determine the annual registration fee per member is to calculate the annual membership cost including all member products (t-shirts, bags, notebook, prayer book, etc) and team leader curriculum books, and then divide this by the number of estimated members in your program.
 Each member will then pay a fee to help offset the cost of the program to the parish or school.
-For example, if you had a Conquest or Challenge group of 30 kids and bought the annual membership package, 25 member kits and 4 team leader kits – it would end up costing each kid less than $50 a year.
+In most cases it would end up costing each kid less than $50 a year.
 If you divide that up over 10 months, it’s only $5 a month.
-That is including their kits with t-shirts, bags, calendar, prayer book etc. Fundraising is also recommended for groups as well.
+That is including their t-shirts, bags, notebook, prayer book, etc. Fundraising is also recommended for groups as well.
 Some parishes or schools prefer to pay for entire program and that works too.